Hidden Life: A Spring Song

 The naked forest limbs,

-Whose sluggish life seems to lag the name
+Whose sluggish life seems to lag the same

 At Beauty’s hues and hymns!